Projects

 including depression, aging, and Alzheimer's disease.

-Neuroinformatics for brain cell types
+Neuroinformatics and methods for brain cell type characterization

-NeuroElectro.org, and
+NeuroElectro.org and

-NeuroExpresso.org (in collaboration with the Pavlidis Lab at UBC).
+NeuroExpresso.org (in collaboration with the Pavlidis Lab at UBC),

 Using large-scale population cohorts to understand the interplay between genetics, the brain, and psychiatric illnesses